portworx/px-docs/maintain/etcd.md

 The space quota in etcd ensures the cluster operates in a reliable fashion.
 Without a space quota, etcd may suffer from poor performance if the keyspace grows excessively large, or it may simply run out of storage space, leading to unpredictable cluster behavior.

 We recommend setting the space quota to max value of 8Gi.
-While setting up etcd you can specify the space quoti in the following way:
+While setting up etcd you can specify the space quota in the following way:

 ```
 $ etcd --quota-backend-bytes=$((8*1024*1024*1024))